-Compare home loans with no minimum redraw amount
+Home loans with no minimum redraw amount

 How does a home loan with a redraw facility work?

-If for example your home loan requires that you make repayments of $800 every month but you instead make $900 repayments, you will have made extra repayments of $1,200 in a year.
+If your home loan requires you to make repayments of $800 every month but you make $900 repayments, you will have made extra repayments of $1,200 in a year.
 Because there is no minimum redraw amount, you can withdraw as little as $200.
-As you can see, this amount will not have a significant impact on your loan because your debt is still reduced by an extra $1,000.
+This amount will not have a significant impact on your loan because your debt is still reduced by an extra $1,000.

 How do I compare a mortgage that has no minimum redraw amount?

 - Fees.
 Fees are an important consideration when comparing loans.
 Some lenders could charge you for using your redraw facility.

 - Access your funds when you need them.
-If you make additional repayments, you don’t have to worry about getting an extra loan to cover emergencies.
+If you make additional repayments you don’t have to worry about getting an extra loan to cover emergencies.
 You have access to funds when you need them and this could be useful for unforeseen financial emergencies.

 - Redraw doesn’t affect your scheduled repayments.
 The withdrawals you make do not affect your loan amount since you can only withdraw extra repayments.

 - Frequency limits.
 While there is no minimum redraw amount, there might be limits on the number of times you can access this facility.
 You might not be able to redraw funds on a regular basis because of these limits.